Luizgs7/Luizgs7/README.md

 ### How to get in touch with me

+On my LinkedIn account you can find out more about my professional experience and courses that a have taken.

 <div>
   <a href = "luiz.gabriel.souza@hotmail.com"><img src="https://img.shields.io/badge/Microsoft_Outlook-0078D4?style=for-the-badge&logo=microsoft-outlook&logoColor=white" target="_blank"></a>
   <a href="https://www.linkedin.com/in/luizgsouzacrm/" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>